GEAR COMPARISON

 Condition Curado DC Advantage SLX DC Advantage

-Deep cranking (fall/winter) MicroModule under load, Super Free distance
+Deep cranking (fall/winter) MicroModule smoothness under heavy resistance

 Skipping/finesse (any season) Compact profile, lighter weight